What is Radiesse®?

 Radiesse® is a synthetic filler which is optimized for use correcting volume loss and providing a maximum lifting effect.
 Radiesse® is an injectable gel which was first approved for use as dermal filler in 2006.
 For the first 10 years this product was on the market, it was indicated for correction of wrinkles and folds in the face.
 In 2015, Radiesse® became the only product ever to be FDA approved for volume correction in the hands.

 Radiesse® is similar to HA fillers in that the effects of an injection are apparent immediately after injection.
-Radiesse® is administered as an injectable gel in much the same manner as other filler products.
-Facial applications for which Radiesse® can be ideal include lifting of the central portion of the face (midface), correction of deep lines or folds around the mouth, placement along the jaw line to reestablish a youthful contour, and for the correction of severe hollowing of the cheeks or temples.
+This treatment is administered as an injectable gel in much the same manner as other filler products.
+Ideal facial applications include lifting of the central portion of the face (midface), correction of deep lines or folds around the mouth, placement along the jaw line to reestablish a youthful contour, and for the correction of severe hollowing of the cheeks or temples.
 This product is generally not placed near the skin’s surface due to its relatively stiff consistency.
-Dr. Biesman does not recommend use of Radiesse® under the eyes or in the tear trough region.
+Dr. Biesman does not recommend use of this treatment under the eyes or in the tear trough region.
 Radiesse® and other fillers such as Restylane®, Juvederm®, and Belotero®, are frequently used during the same injection session as each product has optimal uses for which they are ideally suited.

-The effects of Radiesse® treatment can last for a year or more.
-Radiesse® does stimulate our bodies to produce collagen, so even once the product has been reabsorbed, a residual benefit remains.
+The effects of this treatment can last for a year or more.
+This treatment does stimulate our bodies to produce collagen, so even once the product has been reabsorbed, a residual benefit remains.
 Unlike HA fillers, once injected Radiesse® cannot be easily dissolved or removed.